 In comparison to other North American resorts, Whistler has a lively apres ski scene.
 The Longhorn and the Garibaldi lift company are popular spots.
 The Dubh Linn Gate Irish pub is worth a visit if you enjoy live music and for the Guinness lover.
 Monk's Grill is also recommended and if you are staying at Creekside then Dusty's is the place to go for good beer and live music.
-Bars and clubs are for over 19s only, so a word of advice, carry age ID.
-Smoking is generally not allowed in bars but most have a smoking area outside and if you are lucky it will be heated
+Bars and clubs are for over 19 year olds only, so a word of advice, carry age ID.
+Smoking is generally not allowed in bars but most have a smoking area outside and if you are lucky it will be heated.

 Later on in the evening Buffalo Bill's is lively and loud and the Amsterdam Cafe is worth a visit.
 The popular clubs are Tommy Africa's, Maxx Fish, The Savage Beagle, Garfinkles and Moe Joe's.
 If you prefer a quieter scene then the Mallard bar in the Fairmont Chateau Whistler and the Crystal Lodge bar have a nice and relaxing ambiance.